senalbulumulle/dotfiles/README.md

 This keybinding makes use of the rofi -show drun option allowing the ability to search for applications to run and things like that.

+## Updates

+- Senal is finally deciding to remake his i3 config eyecandy for once, since all this time, Senal's i3wm config is just stock and just minimal